ishehadeh/howlite/writing/report/main.typ

 To satisfy both audiences it must be clear two ways: formally, so the machine can produce consistent and accurate results, and legible, the original author's intent should be clear.

 How we make a programming language clear depends entirely on what it's meant to accomplish, to demonstrate, consider _Hedy_, @hedy, and _Go_, @go-github.

+// move examples closer to actual text, and reference them.

 #align(center, grid(
     include "examples/hedy.typ",